A Hot DOG Forged in FIRE: Nuclear and Starburst Spectral Decomposition of a Luminous Infrared Galaxy Simulation with a Resolved Dust Torus: Results Discussion

 As expected, the AGN-heated torus region broadly produces the hot dust emission ($T \gtrsim 10^3$ K).
 We discuss the structure and emission of the dust torus in this system in \citet{Bardati_2026}, and refer the reader to that paper for more details.
 Briefly, the torus is composed of a highly magnetized disk and dusty tidal stream fueling accretion.
 Although it has a clear circularized ``torus" composed of the outer accretion disk, as shown in Figure \ref{fig:radial_luminosity_profile}, the torus region is almost entirely spherically optically thick due to the extreme dust density in the region.
 We show in \citet{Bardati_2026} that these extreme densities can cause azimuthally asymmetric near- to mid-IR from significant dust self-absorption in non-axisymmetric structures such as the tidal stream fueling accretion.
 The emergent luminosity from the torus region is thus mostly hot dust that is progressively reprocessed to cooler temperatures, with little to no UV/optical escape from the AGN.

 Progressing well outside of the black hole radius of influence and into the inner galactic nucleus ($r \sim 10 - 10^2$ pc), the dust (composed overall mostly by silicates and graphites) is still heated primarily by the AGN.
 In this region, however, the PAH temperatures decouple from the rest and are heated significantly higher mean temperatures because of stochastic stellar heating of small grains.
 The PAH heating peaks around $r\sim 30$ pc, which roughly corresponds to the starburst peak in the galactic nucleus.
 Nearly all of the stellar UV/optical emitted in the inner nucleus is dust-absorbed, beginning to produce significant stellar-heated warm dust ($T \lesssim 300$ K, $\lambda \gtrsim 10~\mu\mathrm{m}$), which now mostly passes unattenuated to the observer.
 However, the majority of the warm dust still comes from dust absorbed re-emission of the hot dust torus emission.
 The significant absorption in this region explains the sharp cutoff in the near- to mid-IR around $\lambda \lesssim 5\mu\mathrm{m}$.
-Since the degree of nuclear obscuration can greatly vary from galaxy to galaxy, this may help explain some of the variation in the $2-8\mu\mathrm{m}$ shape of Hot DOGs.
+Since the degree of nuclear obscuration can greatly vary from galaxy to galaxy, this may help explain some of the variation in the $2-8\mu\mathrm{m}$ shape of Hot DOGs. {This seems to match with the recent ALMA observations of W2305-0039 by \citet{Tadaki_2026} that show evidence of a deeply buried nucleus with rising CO(11-10)/CO(7-6) ratios up to $\sim500$ pc from a super-Eddington accreting SMBH.}

 In the outer galactic nucleus ($r \sim 0.1 - 1$ kpc), the dust is now dominated by stellar heating (even the silicates and graphites).
 The optical depths are now low enough that dust self-absorption is minimal and thus the AGN-heated IR luminosity is mostly constant, only now affecting the far-IR, cold dust tail (which is dominated by stellar emission in the emerging $r>100$ kpc spectrum anyway).
 In this region, stellar-heated dust begins to contribute meaningfully to the total mid- to far-IR emission.
 Moreover, stellar UV/optical emission begins to escape, but it is significantly reddened and will be dominated by stellar emission at larger radii.